discord-intech/meta-intechos-udooqdl/README.md

 # HOW TO FLASH

-Your machine should be a BeagleBone Black, we do not support other boards for now (and we won't, HA !)
+Your machine should be a UDOO DUAL/QUAD

 ## Dependencies